 with

-$M_Z$ is the Z boson mass with the running coupling $\alpha_s(M_Z)$.
-Finally, the right panel of Fig.~\ref{fig:bCEDM} which is the high-scale one-loop charged Higgs boson contribution to the bottom quark CEDM has been calculated in the 2HDM in Ref.~\cite{Jung2014}.
-The extrapolation to the 3HDM is then given by:
+Here, $M_Z$ is the $Z$ boson mass with the running coupling $\alpha_s(M_Z)$.
+Finally, the right panel of Fig.~\ref{fig:bCEDM} is the bottom quark CEDM with the high-scale one-loop charged Higgs boson contribution covered in the 2HDM~\cite{Jung2014}.
+The extrapolation to the 3HDM is then given by

 where $x_{tH_i} = m_t^2 / M_{H^{\pm}_i}^2$.
-Again, purely fermionic and gauge contributions \cite{Jung2014} remain identical to those in the SM and they are similar as eEDM constraints which are negligible against to the charge Higgs boson contribution.
+Again, purely negligible fermions and gauge contributions \cite{Jung2014} give the same terms as in the SM.